truschival/DigitalRooster.dev/content/news/got_pcbs.md

 ---
-title: "PCBsfrom China have arrived!"
+title: "PCBs from China have arrived!"
 date:  2019-09-04T19:44:16+02:00
 description: ""
+summary: >
-summary: "The time from order to delivery was amazingly quick.
-JLCPCB has real human customer care!"
+  The time from order to delivery was amazingly quick.
+  JLCPCB has real human customer care!
 keywords: "news"
 image: "pcb_rev1.jpg"
 categories: